ztizzlegaming/machine-learning/README.md

 # Machine Learning
 ## Jordan Turley

-### Several machine learning/data mining used on popular datasets.
+Machine Learning projects from my machine learning class (CSC 420) and on my own.

 Most of these will require the installation of several libraries:
 * [numpy](http://www.numpy.org/)&nbsp;&nbsp;&nbsp;&nbsp;`sudo pip3 install numpy`